ethereum/EIPs/EIPS/eip_draft_qr_code_data_transmission_protocol.md

 ```

 #### CDDL for Extended Public Keys
-Since the purpose is to transfer public key data, the definition of `crypto-hdkey` will be kept only for public keys usage.
+Since the purpose is to transfer public key data, the definition of `crypto-hdkey` will be kept only for public key usage purposes.

 The following specification is written in Concise Data Definition Language [CDDL] and includes the crypto-keypath spec above.
 ```